How Does Ultrasonic Fuel Injector Cleaning Really Work?

-Fuel injectors are not only important to deliver the right amount of fuel for combustion but also for dispersing the fuel with a particular spray pattern at the right angle and at an accurate pressure.
+These fuel injectors are not only important to deliver the right amount of fuel for combustion but also for dispersing the fuel with a particular spray pattern at the right angle and at an accurate pressure.

 Like other vehicle parts, monitoring and cleaning these fuel injectors at regular intervals is essential so that your engine functions pretty well.
+Failing can lead to fuel injector failure, which then requires you to replace them completely.

 Why do Fuel Injectors Go Bad?